epsilon537/boxlambda/docs/components_riscv_dbg.md

 ### OpenOCD and RISCV-DBG on Arty-A7 FPGA

 The most straightforward approach for debugging on the Arty-A7 FPGA would be to expose the JTAG signals to PMOD pins and use a JTAG adapter.
 However, an alternative approach eliminates the need for a JTAG adapter.
-The **RISCV-DBG** JTAG TAP can be integrated into the FPGA scan chain, typically used to program the FPGA bitstream.
+The `riscv-dbg` JTAG TAP can be integrated into the FPGA scan chain, typically used to program the FPGA bitstream.

 On the Arty-A7, bitstream programming is done through the FTDI-based USB serial port, eliminating the need for special adapters.
-The **RISCV-DBG** codebase provides two variants for this configuration:
+The `riscv-dbg` codebase provides two variants for this configuration:

 - [`dmi_jtag_tap.sv`](https://github.com/epsilon537/riscv-dbg/blob/boxlambda/src/dmi_jtag_tap.sv): Connects the JTAG TAP to external pins.
 - [`dmi_bscane_tap.sv`](https://github.com/epsilon537/riscv-dbg/blob/boxlambda/src/dmi_bscane_tap.sv): Integrates the JTAG TAP into the FPGA scan chain using the Xilinx `BSCANE` primitive.